High order paracontrolled calculus: A toolkit for paracontrolled calculus

 with

 We read on the expression { } that

-has $L^\infty$-norm of order $2^{-i(\nu_1+\alpha+\beta)}$, as a consequence of \eqref{eq:appox}.
+has $L^\infty$-norm of order $2^{-i(\mu+\alpha_1+\alpha_2)}$, as a consequence of \eqref{eq:appox}.
 The proof is then not fully completed, since the block $\epsilon_i' \Delta_ih$ is not perfectly localized in frequency at scale $2^i$, so an extra decomposition is necessary.
+The same thing happens in the proof of Theorem \ref{ThmCorrectors}.
 We do not give the details here and refer the reader to the proof of Proposition \ref{prop:C2} in Appendix \ref{SectionAppendixContinuity}. \end{Dem}